-The following methods shall be used for breaking ties, in order:
+The following methods shall be used for breaking ties, in order: Ties in a completed round-robin series shall be broken using only the results in the series, in order,

-- (a) If the tied teams raced more than once, the highest number of wins in all races between the tied teams, from all completed stages of the regatta. - (b) When conditions and time permit, as determined by the regatta chairperson, the chief umpire, and the ISSA Representative, ties shall be broken by a sail-off between tied teams.
-In non-qualifying events, the sail-off may be eliminated. - (c) If a sail-off cannot be completed, the highest number of race wins in all races between the tied teams, from all completed stages of the regatta. - (d) Then, the lowest total points scored in all races from the regatta between the tied teams.

-- (e) If two teams remain tied, the winner of the last race between them. - (f) Then, the lowest average points scored in all races from the regatta against common opponents. - (g) Finally via a game of chance.
+- (a) If the tied teams raced more than once, the highest number of wins in the all races between the tied teams from all completed stages in the regatta. - (b) When conditions and time permit, as determined by the regatta chairperson, the chief umpire, and the ISSA representative, ties shall be broken by a sail-off between tied teams.
+In non-qualifying events, the sail-off may be eliminated. - (c) If a sail-off cannot be completed, the highest number of race wins in all races between the tied teams from all completed stages in the regatta. - (d) Then, the lowest total points scored in all races from the regatta between the tied teams. - (e) If two teams remain tied, the winner of the last race between them. - (f) Then, the lowest average points scored in all races from the regatta against common opponents. - (g) Finally via a game of chance